ASharpPen/Valheim.SpawnThat/README.md

 # Documentation

-Documentation can be found on the [mod wiki](https://github.com/ASharpPen/Valheim.SpawnThat/wiki).
+Documentation can be found on the [Spawn That! wiki](https://github.com/ASharpPen/Valheim.SpawnThat/wiki).

 # Example